emee-dev/apicize/README.md

 rebuild if the either the **lib-typescript** or **toolkit** are updated.
 When using watch mode, you'll have to Ctrl-C in the terminal window to completely shut things down.

 VSCode debugging launch configurations are included.
-For some reason, two copies of the app will be launched, have not been able to figure out why yet...

 ## License and Attributions